An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: S2: Other sized nanodiamonds

 As C$_{197}$NH$_{140}$ recovers the zero phonon line, we chose to use it for the photoluminescence calculation in the main text.

-The partial Huang-Rhys factors for these nanodiamonds are shown in figure~\ref{fig:HR-other}.
+The partial Huang-Rhys factors for these nanodiamonds are shown in Figure~\ref{fig:HR-other} in the supplementary material.
 They demonstrate the inadequacy of a mean frequency model to explain vibronic coupling.
-Furthermore, figure~\ref{fig:HR-other}c), the C$_{145}$N$H_{100}$ nanodiamond unconstrained spectra, illustrates how the cluster of peaks around $50$ meV are distinct from the $66$ meV peak.
+Furthermore, Figure~\ref{fig:HR-other}(c), the C$_{145}$N$H_{100}$ nanodiamond unconstrained spectra, illustrates how the cluster of peaks around $400$~$cm^{-1}$ are distinct from the $532$~$cm^{-1}$ peak.
 This is a result of the shape difference in the C$_{145}$N$H_{100}$ nanodiamond.

+The integral of the PHR spectra is called the Huang-Rhys constant.
+The Huang-Rhys constant does not have obvious physical significance in our DHO model, but we can compare the value to literature.
+We calculate a value of $4.32$ for the spectra with the cutoff.
+Previous simulations give values of $3.67$ and experiments give $3.8$~\cite{Alkauskas2014}.
+In the Huang-Rhys model, this value can be interpreted as how many effective vibrational levels are passed in a vertical transition.
+There is no physical interpretation to relate the HR factor to our PL spectrum.